Do you want to work in tech?

 Other notable skills.

 Learning code and implementing your skills on course projects is just the beginning.
-These are some other crucial skills you’ll learn during your 16-week course that will be helpful when you enter the workforce:
+These are some other crucial skills you’ll learn during your Campus Software Engineering Program that will be helpful when you enter the workforce:

 - Version control with Git to record changes to specific files overtime to see how they’ve changed